Truckee vacation rentals

 Thanks to Truckee’s advantageous location, there are activities to enjoy here every season.
 During the hot summer months the streets, vacation rentals, nearby lakes, and parks course with visitors.
 In fall, the temperatures dip along with the crowds and the surrounding forests turn brilliant shades of yellow and red.
 Winter means snow and a second high season, as people flock to the nearby slopes or to traverse the powdery landscape on cross-country skis and snowshoes.
 Spring can still look a lot like winter in Truckee, but as the snow starts to thaw, waterfalls spring to life.

-What are the top things to do in Truckee?
+Top things to do in Truckee

 Lake Tahoe is the celebrity body of water around here, but smaller Donner Lake has its own charm, such as a more secluded atmosphere.
 A clear freshwater gem ringed by conifers and a few impressive estates, this lake is ideal for lazy days of sunning and swimming.
 If you’re feeling more active, kayaks, canoes, and jet skis are available to rent shoreside.
 The West End Beach Park has BBQs, horseshoe pits, and volleyball, and a concession stand slinging burgers, ice cream, and other treats.